decentralized-identity/didcomm-messaging/docs/spec-files/transports.md

 ## Transports
 ### Summary
-DIDComm Messaging is designed to be transport independent, including message encryption and agent message format.
-The encryption envelope provides both encryption and authentication, providing trust as a feature of each message.
-Each transport does have unique features, and we need to standardize how the transport features are (or are not) applied.
+DIDComm Messaging is designed to be transport-independent.
+Regardless of transport, the encryption envelope provides confidentiality, integrity, and (for authcrypt) authentication, providing trust as a feature of each message.
+However, each transport does have unique features; DIDComm defines conventions that help to align usage.
+The normative statements below do not prevent someone from using DIDComm + a transport in custom ways; they simply specify one collection of choices that is standardized.

 ### Delivery

 DIDComm Transports serve only as message _delivery_.
 No information about the effects or results from a message is transmitted over the same connection.

 ### Transport Requirements

-Transports are defined within this section.
-Additional transports may be defined as an extension.

 Each transport MUST define: